 Trying to understand when to use your rear brakes, how much to use them and in what situations to use them, can be extremely confusing for a beginner.
 Additionally when you’re new to riding working one which situations front-brakes vs. rear brakes are best for can also be challenging.

-Mostly, rear brakes allow you to modulate speed around a corner.
-Additionally, rear brakes assist you to stop more quickly when used in conjunction with the front brake than just relying on the front brake alone.
+Your motorcycle rear brake allows you to modulate speed around a corner.
+Additionally, rear brakes assist you to stop more quickly when used in conjunction with front braking than just relying on the front braking alone.
 The rear brake also allows you to perform maneuvers such as hill starts, u-turns, and coming to controlled stops.
-These maneuvers are almost impossible to do with your front brakes and using your front brake around corners is extremely dangerous.
+These maneuvers are almost impossible to do with front braking and using it around corners is extremely dangerous.

 Let’s explore the main situation you’d need to use rear brakes on a motorcycle in a little more depth and then we can unpack some other situations where it would also come in helpful.